l3uddz/plex_autoscan/README.md

 ```

-If you have a complex library setup, you will need to specfiy the child paths as well:
+If you have a complex library setup, you will need to specify the child paths as well:

 Example: